12 Ways to Make the Most Out of a Virtual Career Fair

 Virtual career fairs are just like traditional ones, where employers gather to meet with job seekers and discuss employment opportunities.
 The only difference here is that it’s held virtually on an interactive platform.

 “Employers in virtual career fairs are very engaging.
-They’re there because they’re eager to hire and are looking to engage with potential candidates like yourself,” says Jessica Koltz, Rasmussen College senior career service advisor.
+They’re there because they’re eager to hire and are looking to engage with potential candidates like yourself,” says Jessica Koltz, Rasmussen University Career Service advisor.
 “Once they greet you, they’re looking to receive some engagement from you in return.”

-Others already in the virtual room may be in the midst of a conversation and you are welcome to chime in.
-You can also opt to chat privately with an employer, where you may ask about open positions, details about the organization and your qualifications.
-Employers may even want to video chat with you face to face.
+Others already in the virtual room may be in the midst of a conversation, and you are welcome to chime in.
+Otherwise, you can also opt to chat privately with an employer, where you may ask about open positions, details of the organization and your qualifications.
+Employers may even want to video chat with you to get to know you better face-to-face.